CDCgov/ixa/ixa-fips/README.md

 are:

 * The minimal subset of the U.S. state codes that includes only proper states and the District of Columbia.
 The codes for this subset have been stable for every revision.
+This is only relevant to the `USState` enum the use of which is optional.
 * The number of digits that represent the U.S. state, county, and census tract codes (2, 3, and 6 respectively) in the parsing routines.
+This is a hard dependency for the ASPR library but only affects this library in that it determines maximum values for these fields.

 ## Core primitives